Operating Model

 the System Is in Place

-Control is restored through the operating model.
+Control is restored through the structure.

+Commitments hold.
+Incomplete work stops accumulating.
+Decisions are made within clear boundaries.
 Execution stabilizes without someone having to watch it constantly.

 People can focus on the work that matters.